NB2002/cordova-plugin-dummy/README.md

 # Cordova-Plugin-Dummy
 Cordova iOS Plugin Dummy Template

-This project is an experimental Cordova plugin for the platform iOS.
+This project is an experimental Cordova plugin for the iOS.

 ## Test Method